Latino advocacy group wants federal investigation of Texas AG over home searches tied to voter fraud probe - KESQ

 “We believe that his conduct constitutes a direct attempt to suppress the Latino vote through intimidation and harassment, in violation of the Voting Rights Act and other federal civil rights law,” LULAC President Roman Palomares and CEO Juan Proaño wrote in the letter.

+The Justice Department confirmed to CNN it received the letter, but a spokesperson declined to comment further.

-So far no charges have been filed as a result of the raids.
-Last week, Paxton’s office said search warrants were executed in Frio, Atascosa, and Bexar counties as part of what his office described as an election integrity probe dating back to 2022.
+So far no charges have been filed as a result of last week’s raids.
+Paxton’s office said search warrants were executed in Frio, Atascosa, and Bexar counties as part of what his office described as an election integrity probe dating back to 2022.

 In a release last week, the attorney general’s office said its election integrity unit was investigating a referral from Audrey Louis, the district attorney in the state’s 81st judicial district, involving allegations of election fraud and vote harvesting.